Website Manager

 Content

-PLAYERS: The Sting program is designed for boys and girls, ages 7–15.
-Players will try out for teams and be selected based on their skills and readiness for soccer development based on assessments by U.S. Soccer licensed coaches.
-Tryouts for the Fall 2023 and Spring 2024 seasons will be held May 30 – June 1, 2023.
+PLAYERS: The MV Sting SC program is designed for boys and girls, ages 7–15.
+Players will tryout for teams and may be offered team placement based on their skills and readiness for club soccer development based on assessments by U.S. Soccer licensed coaches.

 COACHING STAFF: Sting assures quality certified coaches, knowledgeable in the game of soccer, who will enthusiastically teach the skills, rules and fundamentals of the game in a fun but competitive learning environment.
 Coaches hold practices at least twice a week (occasionally more prior to start of the season).
 U13–U15 teams may practice 4–5 times per week during the preseason.
 Most home and away games are held on Saturdays and Sundays.
 However, an occasional weeknight game is possible.